lmorg/mxtty/README.md

 in-band escape sequences are a lousy way of encoding meta-information.
 However to succeed at being a good terminal emulator, it needs to support some historic design decisions no matter how archaic they might seem today.
-This allows `mxtty` to work with existing terminal applications _and_ for third parties to easily add support for their applications to render rich content in `mxtty` without breaking compatibility for legacy terminal emulators.
+This allows Ttyphoon to work with existing terminal applications _and_ for third parties to easily add support for their applications to render rich content in Ttyphoon without breaking compatibility for legacy terminal emulators.

 ## Whats Left To Do